 It’s not guaranteed that your submitted URL will be crawled immediately and show it on Google SERP very soon.
 Learn more.

-However, from an SEO point of view, these SEO tools are very useful than another crappy tool that promises that they will help index your web pages on Google quickly.
+However, from an SEO point of view, these SEO tools are handy than another crappy tool that promises that they will help index your web pages on Google quickly.

 The best way to protect your blog and make a strong foundation is by getting search engines to index your site as fast as possible.
 By following the above three methods, you can index your website on Google quickly in less than ten minutes.